+So, is it safe to feed pet food from a dented can?
 Well, as with many things in life, there isn’t really an easy “Yes or No” answer.
-It can be perfectly safe to do so in some cases, while not so in others.
+It can be perfectly safe to do so in some cases while not so in others.
 So here’s some information and some guidelines to help you make the best decision when confronted with the scenario of a dented can.

-A brief aside for those of you with cats who might be thinking that the best way to avoid this problem is just to feed your cats dry food, please reconsider and make sure you are aware of Urinary (Urethral) Obstruction in cats before you make up your mind (ESPECIALLY if you have a male cat!).
+If you have cats, you might be thinking that the best way to avoid this problem is just to feed your cats dry food.
+Please reconsider and make sure you are aware of the serious condition, urinary (urethral) ubstruction (ESPECIALLY if you have a male cat!).

 Details About Botulism